Apo-P/MountainHiking/Notes.md

 - static or dynamic draw for UBO? https://www.reddit.com/r/opengl/comments/mkxn2w/using_a_uniform_buffer_object_with/

+- Make_shared calls constructor

+- Use callbacks or polling for input handling??
+I think polling will create less problem for now

+- Do all the .get() of the shared pointers create a noticeable performance issue?

+- Handling fix for wsl could be similar to the one I did in the Lab

 ## Suggestions for future versions

+- find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)

+- check if we are running on wsl automatically and change input mode (https://superuser.com/questions/1749781/how-can-i-check-if-the-environment-is-wsl-from-a-shell-script)

+- Add gamepad controls

 ### Features
-- [x] use normal mapping for lighting
+- [] use normal mapping for lighting

 ### Optimizations
 - [X] Use EBO instead of VBO
 - [] Use Asset map instead of loading everything
-- [] Use UBO for View and Projection matrix that stay the same between frames
+- [X] Use UBO for View and Projection matrix that stay the same between frames